| New query |

-(1) For purposes of these regulations, Section 189 of the California Corporations Code shall be used to define "subsidiary corporation" and "holding corporation."
+(b) For purposes of these regulations, Section 189 of the California Corporations Code shall be used to define “subsidiary corporation” and “holding corporation.”

-(2) For purposes of these regulations, legal entities with common ownership are sufficient to qualify for a common security deposit and may be included as co-principals on the same surety bond, or as named entities on a letter of credit, or as co-trustors on securities or a cash deposit.
+(c) For purposes of these regulations, legal entities with common ownership are sufficient to qualify for a common security deposit and may be included as co-principals on the same surety bond, or as named entities on a letter of credit, or as co-trustors on securities or a cash deposit.

-(c) The Manager may require certification or other proof of stock ownership of the self-insured subsidiary corporation or corporations before allowing a self insurer to be included in the deposit of another self insurer.
+(d) The Manager may require certification or other proof of stock ownership of the self-insured subsidiary corporation or corporations before allowing a self insurer to be included in the deposit of another self insurer.

-(d) If the private holding corporation loses its power to elect a majority of the directors of a subsidiary self-insured corporation or corporations, the holding corporation and subsidiary corporation or corporations shall notify the Manager within 30 days of the event.
+(e) If the private holding corporation loses its power to elect a majority of the directors of a subsidiary self-insured corporation or corporations, the holding corporation and subsidiary corporation or corporations shall notify the Manager within 30 days of the event.

-NOTE: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
+Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 129, 3700, 3700(b), 3701, 3702, 3702.5, 3702.6, 3703, 3704, 3705 and 3740-3745, Labor Code; and Section 189, Corporations Code.

 HISTORY